-Master of Divinity (MDiv), Master of Divinity/Distributed Learning (MDiv/DL), Master of Divinity/Co-operative Model (MDiv/Co-op), Master of Arts in Ministerial Leadership (MAML), Master of Arts (MA), Certificate of Theological Studies, Certificate in Anglican Studies, Affiliate
+Master of Divinity/Distributed Learning (MDiv/DL), Master of Arts in Ministerial Leadership (MAML), Master of Arts (MA), Affiliate

 Addresses – If you do not currently reside at your home address (e.g. you are away at school), please provide both your home/permanent and current addresses.

-Transcripts – We require an official transcript from all institutions at which you have studied regardless of whether a degree was granted.
-Transfer students must also have a letter of good standing sent from the Dean of your current seminary.
-Mailing address for the Office of Admissions is on the back of this page.
-Due to the Family Education Rights Privacy Act of 1974 (FERPA), the United Lutheran Seminary (ULS) policy requires, it be the stated recipient; ULS will not share transcripts with any entity.
+- Due to the Family Education Rights Privacy Act of 1974 (FERPA), the United Lutheran Seminary (ULS) policy requires, it be the stated recipient; ULS will not share transcripts with any entity.

-Your essay must be 5-7 pages, doubled spaced, submitted in PDF (preferred) or MS Word format.
-Please address the following questions:
+Must be 5-7 pages, Times New Roman, 12-point font, doubled spaced, submitted in PDF (preferred) or MS Word format.

 Your sense of call.